spencersmith24/cw2-testing/README.md

 * Import `TestCase` and `main` from `unittest`
 * Import `convert` from `currency_converter`
 * Create a class `TestCurrencyConverter` that extends from the `TestCase` class you just imported

+Now, we can begin writing tests.
+First, the regular functionality.
+To ensure that more than just one number converts correctly, we'll write multiple tests for each possible currency—one for converting $1 USD (using the default value for the argument if none is passed), and one for converting $50 USD, as two random examples.
+Thus, we will have six tests for "normal functionality."
+After that, we'll need to have two tests for the errors that can be raised—asserting that passing a negative number raises a `ValueError`, and asserting that passing an unsupported currency raises a `LookupError`.
+All of these will be done by calling the `convert` method we imported from `currency_converter` and passing it first a string, consisting of one of `["JPY", "EGP", "ARS"]` (case-insensitive), representing the currency into which to convert, and next an integer value representing the amount in USD to convert.
+Thus, we'll end up with eight tests:
+* `test_JPY_1`
+* `test_EGP_1`
+* `test_ARS_1`
+* `test_JPY_50`
+* `test_EGP_50`
+* `test_ARS_50`
+* `test_negative_value`
+* `test_unsupported_currency`

+> Suggested code for these tests can be found in the `solutions` branch, along with two possible solutions to the actual code of the module.

+Running these tests right now, they should fail.
+That's fine!
+Create a `convert` function in the `currency_converter.py` file with two parameters: `currency: str` and `amt_usd: int`.
+Now, we can implement the method!